bachelor-2014/report/v2/human_interaction.md

 This means, amongst other things, that all instructions goes to the Arduino in the form of G-code.
-Over the course of the Splotbot project a small set of Python script is constructed to abstract away the G-Code, and instead allow the user to control Splotbot from python code, using more familiar commands such as 'moveWater'.
+Over the course of the Splotbot project a small set of Python script is constructed to abstract away the G-Code, and instead allow the user to control Splotbot from Python code, using more familiar commands such as 'moveWater'.

 This interface is the most user friendly way to interact with Splotbot, and imposes a few requirements on the user.
-For a user to conduct an experiment with the Splotbot library the 'main' script `splotbot.py` includes most of the needed functionality, but for specific needs such as camera calibration and filtering, additional scripts are needed.
-The effects of this that the user needs to know her way around a software project in addition to knowing the specifics of the Splotbot library.
+For a user to conduct an experiment with the Splotbot library, the 'main' script `splotbot.py` includes most of the needed functionality, but for specific needs such as camera calibration and filtering, additional scripts are needed.
+The effect of this is that the user needs to know her way around a software project in addition to knowing the specifics of the Splotbot library.
 Furthermore, for advanced use cases such as those involving image manipulation, it is required that the user is familiar with OpenCV.

 Another significant requirement imposed on the user is one of software dependencies.
 In order to use the Splotbot library, a user